 - ISO 1600

-- Adjust White Balance as needed.
+- Adjust White Balance as needed, but start in Auto White Balance.
 Exposure settings for auroras will pick up even the dimmest ambient light coming from terrestrial sources, so there may be strange color casts in the image.
 Sometimes these contribute to the scene, sometimes not.
 To offset this in camera, try setting white balance to 2,800-5,000 kelvin.
 If shooting in RAW (which you should) leave white balance on auto and adjust color temperature and tint in post processing.

 - Optimize the image in post processing.
 Photographing a quality image of the northern lights is only half the story.
 RAW, out-of-camera images often look flat, but there’s plenty of digital information contained in the file to work with in post.
 Open the files in a RAW processor such as Adobe Lightroom and follow this great tutorial, Basic Post Processing of an Aurora Photo by David Shaw to learn how to bring out their best.